-Nostra Terra's core asset is Pine Mills (100% WI) providing secure production.
-Production remained stable for the year from the core producing wells, while the focus was on growing production significantly in the new farmout area.

-During 2020 Nostra Terra farmed out an undrilled portion of the acreage to Cypress LLC, retaining a 32.5% WI, where a 25% WI was carried in the first well.
-In January 2021 drilling was finished on the new Fouke 1 well and it was put into production.
-The well was very successful, reaching payback in 5 months and continued producing throughout the year with no decline in production.
-Following this success, planning was undertaken for the next well, including increasing the acreage position in the farmout area.
-The Fouke 2 was drilled and put on production in the first half of 2022 (post-period).
-The well on test flowed at a rate of 145 bopd over a 24-hour period with a 0% watercut and was subsequently placed into production.
-This production rate exceeds that of the offset Fouke 1 well by 77%; Fouke 1 had been limited by field rules (allowable) to 82 bopd per well.
-As a result of the past performance of the Fouke 1 and the test rate of the Fouke 2, the operator plans to request a substantial increase in the field allowable rate so that both wells can be produced at much higher and more efficient rates.
-A decision is anticipated later in the year.
-During the interim period the operator plans to produce each well at circa 140 bopd, which is above the current allowable cap, to obtain sufficient technical information to support the increased field allowable.
-Further drilling is anticipated in this acreage.
+Nostra Terra's core asset is the Pine Mills field (100% WI) providing stable production.
+In 2022 production from the area accounted for 84% of the Company's sales (50-75% WI).
+Production remained stable throughout the year from the core producing wells, while the Company's focus was on growing production in the new farmout area.
+At the beginning of 2022, the Fouke 2 (32.5% WI) well was drilled and put into production.
+The well was then tested and flowed at a rate of 145 bopd over a 24-hour period with a 0% watercut and placed into continuous production.
+This production rate exceeded that of the offset Fouke 1 well by 77% because the Fouke 1 had been limited by field rules ("allowable") to 82 bopd per well.
+As a result of the past performance of the Fouke 1 and the test rate of the Fouke 2, the operator requested a substantial increase in the field allowable rate so that both wells can be produced at higher and more efficient rates.
+The hearing took place in April of 2023 and a decision is expected to be handed down during Q3 2023.
+Until a decision by the Texas Railroad Commission is made the operator continues to produce both wells above the current allowable cap, to obtain sufficient technical information to support the increased field allowable.